stefanzan/HaskellStudyMemo/chapter18/monadTrans.md

 **TODO**: too hard !

+What is the difference between Writer, MonadWriter ?

+    type Writer w = WriterT w Identity

+    class MonadWriter w m ....
+      tell :: w -> m ()

+Because

+    Instance MonadWriter w (WriterT w m)

+so the type of tell can be:

+    tell :: w -> Writer w m ()

 #### WriterT

     runWriterT :: WriterT w m a -> m (a, w) execWriterT :: (Monad m) => WriterT w m a -> m w

+#### Writer

+    writer :: Monad m => (a , w) -> WriterT w m a

+Why writer is used to construct a WriterT and the definiton of Writer is based on WriterT ?

+    runWriter :: Writer w a -> (a, w) execWriter :: Writer w a -> w

 ### Learning from Code